bejayoharen/bjorg.github.io/_drafts/autonomy-vs-clarity.md

 ### Pitfalls

-Too much leadership with policy (especially when overly nuanced, detailed or confusing) can make a company feel inflexible and bureaucratic.
-When big companies try to cover too many cases with policy and complex approval processes, just navigating policy can start to soak up everyone's time.
+Too much leadership by policy (especially when overly nuanced, detailed or confusing) can make a company feel inflexible and bureaucratic.
+When big companies try to cover too many cases with policy and complex approval processes, just navigating all the rules can start to soak up everyone's time.
 Good policy is clear and simple, and has flexibility to cover a most cases.

-A good policy is also explicit about when escalations should and should not happen (ie when someone higher up needs to involved in the decision), so be sure to put that in your policies, too.
+A good policy is also explicit about when to step out of the way.
+Escalations should be a natural part of the process when someone thinks their case deserves different consideration.
+Ideally, all policies make this explicit and leadership is sympathetic to the judgement of it's team.
+A simple phrase like "unless decided otherwise by the appropriate committee or executive" can go a long way to keeping a policy simple and flexible.

 # Leadership by conviction

+### What it is

-Sometimes a problem requires more than just involvement -- it requires a top-down decision.
-This is where conviction comes in.
-When leading by conviction, you need to make a decision and do your best to get everyone to buy into it.
+Sometimes a problem requires more than just a decision -- it requires a top-down coordination and strategy.
+This is where leadership by conviction comes in.
+When leading by conviction, you need to make a decision (or set of decisions) and get everyone to buy into it.

-Many decisions such as changes in strategy or a reorg, may need to be made this way.
-However, because of how little autonomy this method gives the people you manage, it can lead to resentment, and having been on the receiving end of poorly executed leadership by conviction, I can attest that it can be a frustrating experience.
+### When to use it

 The only way this method works is if you are able to fully absorb all the info needed to make the decision yourself, otherwise you will make the decision incorrectly.
-Worse, someone who knows something you don't will know you are making the wrong decision and will loose confidence in you.
+If you can absorb the full context, make a good decision about it and convince others you are right, this can be a good way to lead.

+Company or department roadmaps and strategy often fall into this category.
+For example, if you need various teams to achieve certain objectives by certain dates or in certain ways in order to get to your next round of financing, it probably helps to think it through centrally and disseminate the information.
+The critical thing here is providing clarity about the decision and make sure everyone understands why.

+### Pitfalls

+The obvious downside of this style is how little autonomy it gives your teams.
+However, if they are bought in, they will appreciate the clarity it provides.
+If they are not bought in (ie if the decision is wrong and they know it) it can lead to resentment and loss of trust.

-Once you've made the right decision, you need to get buy-in.
-I like to do this by meeting with everyone one-on-one (in order from the most impacted to the least) and genuinely considering their feedback.
+I like to get buy-in by meeting with everyone one-on-one (in order from the most impacted to the least) and genuinely considering their feedback.
 If this isn't possible, be ready for the repercussions of upsetting someone.
 I've heard stories of people walking out or even quitting on the spot when this goes wrong.

 # Leadership by consensus

+### What it is

 Sometimes you need to make a coordinated decision and can't afford the risks of leadership by conviction.
 Or perhaps no one person has all the context needed to make the right decision.
-In these cases, you need to drive consensus.
+In these cases, you need to drive consensus by bringing everyone together and agreeing on a course of action.

+### When to use it

-While it might seem like a slow process,[^slow] the kind of deep buy-in that comes from a true consensus can be extremely valuable: everyone feels like they contributed to the targets and everyone feels motivated to contribute.
-Moreover, getting buy-in when leading from conviction can sometimes take even more time.
+While it might seem like a slow process,[^slow] the kind of deep buy-in that comes from a true consensus can be extremely valuable: everyone feels like they contributed to the results and everyone feels motivated to contribute.

 I like to use consensus when working with a single (not too big) team, because I want everyone motivated and fully bought in.
-I also like to use it when a decision can't be made by one person alone.
+I also like to use it any time a decision can't be made by one person alone.

+### Pitfalls

+Leadership by consensus can run into trouble when there are genuine disagreements, or people aren't willing to honestly speak up about their concerns.
+This can lead to suboptimal decisions that not everyone agrees with.
+Despite the claim of achieving consensus, it can really just create the kind of sub-optimal compromise that everyone is unhappy with.

+Sometimes leadership by conviction can masquerade as leadership by consensus.
+This means a leader pretends to get consensus, but they consistently reject feedback and disagreement and only consider the matter resolved when their point of view prevails.
+I've seen charismatic leaders get away with some of this without too much bad blood, but I think they'd be better off admitting that they are the one making the decision, rather than pretending everyone agrees.

+Consensus also needs to be used judiciously.
+If it's used too much for every problem you will never move forward.
+Your business needs ways to make lots of fast decisions and consensus is not one of them.
+But it is a great way to make important and complex decisions.

 # Notes